top of page

 These problematic frameworks include but are not limited to:

-BALANCE
+"CONFLICT" & BALANCE

 Attempts at "balance" create the impression that Israelis and Palestinians are equal in power, rights and role in ‘the conflict’.
-This erases the current and historical context of the oppressor and the oppressed and that the indigenous Palestinian population has faced over a hundred years of British then Israeli settler-colonialism, apartheid and military occupation.
 When a Palestinian artist is given space, it is often only if an Israeli or pro-Israeli is also invited for balance.
-Often termed normalisation, this is almost never a requirement for an Israeli or pro-Israeli artist.
+Often termed normalisation, this is almost never a requirement for an Israeli or pro-Israeli artist. military is considered one of the most technologically advanced and highly trained in the world

 PEACE